mo

 American InterContinental University

 American Intercontinental University offers a bachelor of science degree in criminal justice with a specialization in forensic science online.
-Offering a balanced education in law enforcement practices, investigation methodologies, and science, the program helps students in developing knowledge of the operations of the criminal justice system, crime theory, and constitutional principles.
+Offering a balanced education in law enforcement practices, investigation methodologies, and science, the program helps students develop knowledge of the criminal justice system’s operations, crime theory, and constitutional principles.

 • Location: Atlanta, GA; Houston, TX